-South America, Australia, and the South Pacific.
-In addition, indigenous peoples are most heavily concentrated in developing countries, where they suffer from most of the same diseases of extreme poverty as their neighbors including heavy parasite loads, protein-calorie malnutrition and micronutrient deficiencies, and potentially lethal persistent gastro-intestinal infections among children.
+heavily concentrated in developing countries, where they suffer from most of the same diseases of extreme poverty as their neighbors including heavy parasite loads, protein-calorie malnutrition and micronutrient deficiencies, and potentially lethal persistent gastro-intestinal infections among children.
 Further, indigenous peoples tend to be geographically or socially isolated from medical facilities to an even greater extent.
 Many indigenous peoples are experiencing increased incidence of malnutrition, overcrowding and increased contagion in resettlement areas, profound stress, and the loss of many of their traditional healers and medical practices.

 The present paper has raised a number of issues surrounding the protection of traditional knowledge but, necessarily due to its limited focus, misses a larger issue affecting traditional - in particular indigenous - peoples.
 A majority of indigenous communities are in urgent need of more technical and financial resources to improve their own health status, including affordable access to drugs already available to others, as well as research aimed at understanding and ameliorating population-specific health concerns and priorities of indigenous communities for which no effective remedies have yet been developed.
-Mobilizing international public and private resources to meet these needs, in co-operation as far as possible with indigenous communities, is an appropriate task for with international public health community to address and an appropriate matter for the CMH to call attention to.
+Mobilizing international public and private resources to meet these needs, in cooperation as far as possible with indigenous communities, is an appropriate task for the international public health community to address and an appropriate matter for the CMH to call attention to.